 Avocado Growing Requirements

-Avocado trees are divided into three general groups--West Indian, Guatemalan and Mexican--and the ideal growing range for each type is slightly different.
-West Indian avocados grow best in warm climates, while Mexican avocados--native to the tropical highlands--are the most cold hardy and can survive temperatures down to 26 degrees Fahrenheit.
+Avocado trees are divided into three general groups: West Indian, Guatemalan and Mexican — and the ideal growing range for each type is slightly different.
+West Indian avocados grow best in warm climates, while Mexican avocados — native to the tropical highlands — are the most cold hardy and can survive temperatures down to 26 degrees Fahrenheit.
 They are also the smallest, weighing less than 1 pound.
 Fruit of the other types can weigh up to 5 pounds.

-Avocado Growing Regions in the U.S.
+U.S. Avocado Growing Regions

 More than 200 varieties of avocado grow in Hawaii, including trees producing some of the largest avocado fruit in the world.
 Over half of commercial avocados produced in Hawaii are the 'Sharwil' cultivar, a hybrid cross of Mexican and Guatemalan varieties.
-The fruit is green-skinned even in maturity, and can weight up to 20 ounces.
+The fruit is green-skinned even in maturity and can weight up to 20 ounces.
 Experts differ as to how Sarwils compare with the smaller avocados produced on the mainland.

-Avocado Growing Regions in the World
+World Avocado Growing Regions

 The U.S. does not hold a monopoly on growing avocados.
-In fact, other countries grow many more of these trees than the States do.
+In fact, other countries grow many more of these trees than the States.
 Most avocados are grown in Mexico and the Dominican Republic.
 Mexico's commercial production extends over some 410,000 acres and occurs largely in the states of Puebla, Morelos, Michoacán, Nayarit and Mexico.